Sanna and Stina's Travel Tips

 Get to know new people and listen to their stories.
 Ask them about their lives, their hopes, their dreams.
 Let the locals show you their town.
 Be open to different ways of living.
 Travelling is such a wonderful way of coming into contact with all sorts of people from all walks of life.

 6. You don’t need a fortune to travel.

 Both Sanna and I have found on our travels that many people believe that you have a lot of money in order to travel.
 That isn't true!
 There are so many different ways of travelling.
 If you're on a budget, do your research before travelling to find affordable accommodation.
 Look into combining travel with work.
 Look into volunteering.
 Camping.
 Airbnb.
 Couchsurfing.
 Hostels.
 Stay for longer periods so that you get a weekly or monthly discount.
 Look for self-catering options.
 Don’t eat out all the time.
 Walk everywhere!

 |Photo by Sanna Hellberg|

 7. Be present.

-Tune in to the present moment here and now.
-Put away your camera and give up the desire to document everything all the time.
+Tune in to the present moment.
+Put away your camera and let go of the desire to document everything.
 Capture the moment in your heart instead of photos.